Azure/azure-devops-cli-extension/README.md

 ## Telemetry

-Azure DevOps/VSTS CLI collects usage data and sends it to Microsoft to help improve our products and services.
+Azure DevOps CLI collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

 To disable telemetry use the `vsts configure` command.